Defra-Data-Science-Centre-of-Excellence/RShiny_hackathon/README.md

 -  add another input for sex, see [different types of inputs](https://mastering-shiny.org/basic-ui.html)

--  add a theme to your dashboard: [Theming](https://rstudio.github.io/bslib/articles/theming/)

 -  use CSS to style your dashboard: [Using custom CSS in your app](https://shiny.posit.co/r/articles/build/css/), [CSS for Shiny](https://unleash-shiny.rinterface.com/beautify-css)

 -  there are other ways you can add themes to your dashboard too, see chapters on [Bootstrap](https://mastering-shiny.org/action-layout.html#bootstrap) and [Themes](https://mastering-shiny.org/action-layout.html#themes)